 - Biodiversity Net Gain

 - Residential development

-- Low carbon development

 - Borough-wide Design Code

 3. Community Involvement

 The Council's latest Statement of Community Involvement (SCI) was adopted in October 2022.
 This sets out the processes of community involvement that the Council will use in the production of policy documents and the consideration of planning applications.